 An Executive Training Program of UNA-NY

-The Worldview Institute provides a forum within which New York professionals can engage and discuss global issues with experts in foreign policy and international affairs.
-The program consists of ten seminar modules geared to develop and enhance the scope of the work and activities of young business executives at U.S. based multi-national corporations and young professionals within the NGO, UN, media, law, government, diplomatic and academic communities.
+The Worldview Institute provides a forum in which New York professionals in different fields can engage and discuss global issues with experts in foreign policy and international affairs.
+The program consists of ten seminar modules geared to develop and enhance the scope of the work and activities of young business executives at U.S. based multi-national corporations, as well as professionals of all ages within the NGO, UN, media, law, government, diplomatic and academic communities.
 Applicants should have a bachelor's degree and a minimum of three years of professional experience or relevant graduate work.

 Seminar topics are designed to stimulate informal but academic discussions with practitioners in the international arena and to illuminate and explore business, political, economic and social trends in different regions of the world.
 This semester, the discussions will include among other things: the political and economic perspectives in Colombia after the Peace Agreement, the Syrian refugee crisis, U.S.-China relations, freedom of the press and a seminar discussion about Iran.
 In general, these are often practical seminars on multi-cultural considerations necessary for success in doing business in various regions of the world.
 Where appropriate, the program also addresses the role of the United Nations within these contexts.
 Our discussions are led by distinguished lecturers including UN ambassadors, noted academics and leaders in global business.

 Dinners are capped at a maximum of 25 participants to facilitate intimate discussions.
 We offer a private tour of the United Nations as part of the program.
 We will issue a certificate of completion to participants who have attended 7 or more sessions.

-View The Worldview Institute Winter 2013 Semester HERE
+View The Worldview Institute Winter 2017 semester HERE

 REQUIREMENTS FOR ENROLLMENT

 The Worldview Institute is a corporate executive training program of the United Nations Association of New York.
-We are seeking the best and the brightest young professionals between the ages of 25 and 40, although older and more seasoned professionals are certainly more than welcome.
+Ideally, we are seeking the best and the brightest young professionals between the ages of 25 and 40, although older and more seasoned professionals are certainly more than welcome.

 Those interested in applying for the program are asked to fill out an application and submit the following: